 The provision giving the tax authorities the right to require third parties to participate, does not apply if the third party is limited by the statutory duty of confidentiality.
-However, the statutory duty of confidentiality does not apply when the tax authorities require information on money transfers, deposits and debts, as well as who is party to the transaction.
+However, the statutory duty of confidentiality does not apply when the tax authorities require information on money transfers, deposits and debts, as well as who the other party to the transaction is.
 This also applies to lawyers.

 Obligation to provide information for third parties